TL;DR

 Key skills: SEO content optimization, competitive analysis, campaign performance reporting, social media content generation, audience research synthesis.

 What it looks like in practice: A marketer runs an SEO audit skill against a landing page.
 The agent reads the page content, checks keyword density against the target terms, evaluates heading structure, analyzes internal linking, compares meta descriptions to top-ranking competitors, and outputs a prioritized list of changes with estimated impact.
 Not "add more keywords" - specific recommendations like "move the primary keyword from H3 to H1, add two internal links to the pricing comparison post, and rewrite the meta description to include the long-tail variant."
+The AI coding tools pricing cluster is a useful example of that kind of internal-link target.

 Where skills outperform chat: The skill connects to SEO data sources (search console, rank trackers) and produces analysis grounded in real numbers, not generic advice.